parthivrmenon/aws_saa/22_data_alaytics.md

 - You can restore a snapshot to a new cluster or to the same cluster.
 You can also restore a snapshot to a different region.

 ## Redshift - Data Ingestion
-using Amazon Kinesis Data Firehose, which loads data into an S3 bucket and then COPIES it into Redshift.
+- manual: load data into an S3 bucket and COPY it into Redshift

-manually load data into an S3 bucket and COPY it into Redshift
+- Amazon Kinesis Data Firehose: loads data into an S3 bucket and then COPY it into Redshift.

-You can enable `Enhanced VPC Routing`   to route data from S3 to Redshift over a private link.
+- Enhanced VPC Routing: route data from S3 to Redshift over a private link.

-you can also use a JDBC driver to write data from an EC2 instance to Redshift.
+- JDBC driver: write data from an EC2 instance to Redshift.
 It's always better to write the data in batches.

 ### Redshift Spectrum
 allows you to query data in S3 without first loading it.